makosear/makosear/README.md

 ### Hi there 👋
 <p>Hello!
-I'm Julio Cesar dos Santos, and I study Computer Science in The Federal University of Juiz de fora in Brazil.
+I'm Júlio César dos Santos, and I study Computer Science in The Federal University of Juiz de Fora in Brazil.
 I'm currently an exchange student in Japan.
   My skills include Java, Javascript, C, C++, HTML, CSS, Vue, React, with interest in deepening my experience with Python and SQL.
 </p>